stelaseldano/gitworkshop/git.md

 ### step 3: push rejected

-1. Open the README.md in your favourite editor.
+Open the README.md in your favourite editor.

-2. B2 adds "B2: " in the beginning of their line and puts the text in quotation marks. (line 3)
+B2 adds "B2: " in the beginning of their line and puts the text in quotation marks. (line 3)

-3. B1 adds "B1: " in the beginning of their line and puts the text in quotation marks. (line 5)
+B1 adds "B1: " in the beginning of their line and puts the text in quotation marks. (line 5)

-4. both does
+Both do:

 ```
 $ git commit -am "e.g. Quotes added"
 ```

-5. B1 does:
+B1 does:

 ```
 $ git push
 ```

-6. B2 does:
+B2 does:

 ```
 $ git push